 Instructions

-• If you are using individual glasses, set your 12 glasses on a baking sheet.
-If you are using a cake pan or bundt pan, spray it lightly with nonstick cooking spray.
+- Prepare your container(s): If you are using individual glasses, set your twelve 4-oz glasses on a baking sheet.
+If you are using a baking dish or bundt pan, spray it lightly with nonstick cooking spray.

-• For each layer, you will use one 3-oz gelatin package, ¾ cup boiling water, ¼ cup milk, and ½ cup vanilla yogurt.
+- Boil water: For each of the 5 layers, you will use one 3-oz gelatin package, ¾ cup boiling water, ¼ cup milk, and ½ cup vanilla yogurt.
+Boil enough water for the gelatin (about 5 cups to account for evaporation).
+Keep the dairy ingredients refrigerated for now.

-• Add ¼ cup of milk and ½ cup of vanilla yogurt to the bowl, and whisk well, until you have a smooth, creamy pastel mixture.
+- Add dairy to first bowl of gelatin: Add ¼ cup milk and ½ cup vanilla yogurt to the bowl of gelatin you'd like to use for the first layer.
+Whisk well, until you have a smooth and creamy pastel mixture.
 Divide it evenly between your glasses, using about 2 TBSP per glass.
 If you are using a large pan, pour the entire contents into the bottom of the pan.

-• Place the tray of glasses into the refrigerator to set, for about 15 minutes.
+- Chill the first gelatin layer: Place the tray of glasses or baking pan into the refrigerator to set, for about 15 minutes.
 (If you’re in a hurry, you can place it in the freezer for about 8 minutes, but don’t let it freeze completely!)
-Note that the timing might be slightly different if you are using a cake or bundt pan.
+Note that the timing might be slightly different if you are using a baking dish or bundt pan.
 When you touch the top of the gelatin with your finger, it should feel mostly set, but it’s okay if your finger leaves a slight mark in the top.

-• After all 5 colors have been layered, refrigerate the cups for at least 4 hours before serving, to make sure they’re set all the way through.
+- Refrigerate to fully set: After all 5 colors have been layered, refrigerate the cups or pan for at least 4 hours before decorating and serving, to make sure they’re set all the way through.

 Video